Mastering the Projector's Strategy: 4 Key Steps to Attracting the Right Invitations

 In fact, Ra Uru Hu introduced us to the symbiotic relationship between Generators and Projectors.
 One cannot do without the other.
 To carry out their Human Design purpose, each one needs what the other has.

-Every Generator needs a Projector and vice versa.
+Every Generator needs a Projector.

 Projectors know they have been granted access to these energy resources because, while listening to the invitation, they suddenly feel excited, alive, emboldened, alert, and energized.
 They are on fire and ready to go.